kundan616/which_celebrity_do_i_look_like/README.md

 Dataset used : celebA

-clich on the DEMO to visit the Demo site <a href="https://whichcelebritydoilooklike.pythonanywhere.com/"> DEMO</a>
+click on the DEMO to visit the Demo site <a href="https://whichcelebritydoilooklike.pythonanywhere.com/"> DEMO</a>

 <b>Requirements:</b><br>
 pip install face-recognition <br>